rclascano14/MechaCar_Statistical_Analysis/README.md

 When viewing the T-tests for all three lots, we can once again, draw a different conclusion, albeit only a slighty different one.
 Lot 1 and Lot 2 are not statistcally different from the mean, and both have a significant p value, meaning we cannot reject the null hypothesis.
 Lot 3 on the other hand is statistically different from the mean and with a p-value of 0.04168, which is less than 0.05, we can reject the null hypothesis.

+## Deliverable 4 - Study Design: MechaCar vs Competition

+`Statistical Study that can quantify how MechaCar performs against the competition.`

+- `What metric or metrics are you going to test?`

+You can test various metrics pertaining to MechaCar, but for the purpose of this competition, I would test the carrying capacity of MechaCar and its competitors.

+- `What is the null hypothesis or alternative hypothesis?`

+The Null Hypothesis (Ho) is that MechaCar prototypes would have a similar carrying capacity as compared to competiting prototypes.
+The Alternate Hypothesis (Ha) is that MechaCar prototypes would have either a better or worse carrying capacity as compared to competing prototypes.

+- `What statistical test would you use to test the hypothesis?
+And why?`

+I would use two-sample t tests to test the hypothesis as we are attempting to se if two means/measures are equal, similar, or different, which is what two-sample t tests are used for.

+- `What data is needed to run the statistical test?`

+The necessary data to complete this study design would be to measure and record the carrying capacity for both MechaCar prototypes, as well as competing prototypes.